SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 ## Introduction

-PayEx is committed to creating a vibrant community around its open source initiative on GitHub and will alongside its partners expose the PayEx Payment APIs in high quality client modules and libraries.
+Swedbank Pay is committed to creating a vibrant community around its open source initiative on GitHub and will alongside its partners expose the Swedbank Pay Payment APIs in high quality client modules and libraries.
 The development of these modules and libraries should be as transparent and accessible to the public as possible.
 The consequence and meaning of this will be explained in the following chapters of this guideline.

 Having the source code, tests, documentation, issues and such all in one place makes the projects governing the modules and libraries easier to grasp and understand for new users.
 GitHub is the world’s most popular developer and source code hosting platform and offers everything we need in an easy to use package.
 It is therefore a great choice for hosting the source code for the open source modules and all of their related resources.